Laviska Shenault Jr. Player Prop Bets for NFL Week 9 | Jacksonville vs. Buffalo 11/7/2021

 - With three targets in the red zone this season, Shenault has been on the receiving end of 12.5% of his team's 24 red zone pass attempts.

-- The Jaguars have run 62.8% passing plays and 37.2% rushing plays this season.
-They rank 30th in the NFL in scoring.
+- The Jaguars have called a pass in 62.8% of their plays from scrimmage this year while staying on the ground 37.2% of the time.
+This offensive attack ranks 30th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Shenault's matchup with the Bills.